Bhumihar: Political influence

-The Bhumihars were influential in the politics of Bihar since the British days upto earlier decades of post independence India.
+The Bhumihars were influential in the politics of Bihar since the British days up to the early decades of post independence India.
 Noted Bhumihar princely state rulers included Harendra Kishore Singh (Raja of Bettiah) and Vibhuti Narayan Singh (Raja of the Benares).
 However, in the latter years, the OBC consolidation in the state of Bihar led the dominant OBC castes like the Koeri, Kurmi and Yadav to take lead in acquisition of political power; they replaced the upper castes, the Bhumihars, Rajputs, Brahmin and Kayastha in the political circle.
 By 1990s, there emerged two political blocs in the state, led by Lalu Prasad Yadav and Nitish Kumar respectively, which represented these three castes.

 The Bhumihars have also played a pioneering role in organising peasant, leftist and independence movements since the 1910s.
 In 1914 and 1916, the Bhumihars of Pipra and Turkaulia revolted against indigo cultivation.
 When Mahatma Gandhi launched a satyagraha against indigo cultivation in Motihari in 1917, a number of Bhumihar intellectuals joined the protest.
 These included Shri Krishna Singh (or Sinha), Ram Dayalu Singh, Ramnandan Mishra, Shilbhadra Yaji, Karyanand Sharma and Sahajanand Saraswati.

 While a section of Bhumihars were landowners, the vast majority belonged to tenantry.
 Starting in 1914, two factions emerged in the Bhumihar Mahasabha: the landowner-dominated faction led by Ganesh Dutt, and the tenant-dominated faction led by Sahajanand Saraswati.
 Sahajanand came from a zamindar family, which had been reduced to tenant status.
 He attracted a large number of followers who, as tenants, were exploited by the rich landlords.
 His support for the non-cooperation movement also alarmed the landlords, who were loyal to the British colonial administration.
 The growing differences between the two factions resulted in a split in the Mahasabha, in 1925-26.
 Sahajanand established an ashram at Bihta, which started attracting tenants and peasants from other castes as well.
 When the rich Bhumihar landlords stopped supporting Sahajanand's activities, he declared that caste associations were a means to continue their supremacy.
 He established a caste-agnostic peasants movement, which later evolved into All India Kisan Sabha.
 In Bihar, Kisan Sabha, as well as the Communist Party of India (which was heavily inspired by Kisan Sabha), were identified as Bhumihar-dominated organisations for years.